Resources

 4.Miscellaneous Bonds: Bonds that cannot be categorized within the afore mentioned categories covering Obligees with unique needs.
 Examples include Hazardous Waste Removal Bonds and Guarantee Bonds.

-also known as employee dishonesty bond, covers theft of an employer’s property by its own employees.
+Also known as employee dishonesty bond, covers theft of an employer’s property by its own employees.
 Though referred to as bonds, fidelity is a two party contract more resembling a traditional insurance policy rather than a surety bond.

 exclusively used by developers mainly for residential projects but also for commercial projects.